 Cut out luxury purchases, make do with your current wardrobe, quit smoking, cut down on coffee, share the car, ride to work, cook your own meals.
 I might sound like captain buzz kill, but if I hear about a last minute cruise to Bali, I want to have enough money to go.

-A smartphone can be the ultimate way to plan on the fly, so sorting our a cheap data roaming solution should be your top priority.
+A smartphone can be the ultimate way to plan on the fly, so sorting out a cheap WiFi solution should be your top priority.
 That connection means access to information, money, and methods of communication when you find yourself in a foreign land.

 Download the Free Skyscanner App for Last Minute Flights